Skip to main navigation Skip to main content Skip to footer

 Most catastrophic plans also cover you for at least three visits to a PCP.

-There are two main types of exemptions that would help you qualify for catastrophic insurancepersonal hardship and affordability exemptions.
+There are two main types of exemptions that would help you qualify for catastrophic insurance: personal hardship and affordability exemptions.
 You could qualify for either exemption depending on the details of your specific situation.

-Some common hardship qualifications include:
+Some common personal hardship qualifications include:

 • Homelessness